-Throughout lockdown, we’ve produced dozens of live events – in-person, online and hybrid.
+At Linney, we’ve produced a myriad of live events– in-person, online and hybrid.
 Here's what we've discovered about the new balance between in-person and virtual communication.

 1. Everything’s different now

-And a virtual event needs to work harder to hold our attention in a calendar filled with Teams calls and Zoom meetings.
+Virtual events aren’t off the hook either.
+With so many available now, they need to work harder than ever to hold our attention in a calendar filled with Teams calls and Zoom meetings.

 2. Embracing the power of now